-Secondly, it is revealed that officials at Ministry of Health, Labor and Welfare have incorrectly conducted fundamental statistical survey on labor-related conditions since 2004.
+Secondly, it is revealed that officials at Ministry of Health, Labor and Welfare had incorrectly conducted fundamental statistical survey on labor-related conditions since 2004.
 Then, one of the 11 series, 'Index of Non-Scheduled Worked Hours,' may need correction.
-This issue is being under investigation as of 27th January, 2019.
 Our data may include possibly incorrect data for four years after 2004.
 It is desirable for the following analyses not only to include business cycles as many as possible but to avoid contaminated data as much as possible.
 This consideration leads us to focus on the sample up to January 2008 based on the 9th-revision composition.